 Once this is done, you can add ribbon and a pin and now you’ve completed your succulent boutonniere!
 I also put together a video of her making one of the boutonnieres so you can see this process in action.

-I love how these eight turned out.
+I love how these turned out.
 We had a nice variety of plants from Daniel’s Specialty Nursery that gave these a unique look.
 The Kalanchoe delagoensis were especially fun because they are so unique (the main succulent in focus below).

 If you’ve used succulents for your wedding or event I’d love to see!
 Feel free to leave a comment linking to photos or send me an email!
 Also, be sure to stop by and see more of Erin’s beautiful arrangements at Floral Design by Erin.